Geo-7/luck/README.md

 `./luck >> log 2>&1 &`
 `disown`
 the above command will run the luck cms with and send it to background
-luck_db_password is "username:password" which is encrypted
+luck_db_password is "username:password" which is encrypted and base64 encoded
 you should encrypt it with openssl "aes-256-cbc" you can use my crystal app for that:
 https://github.com/Geo-7/openssl_sample
 and openssl_sample -e "username:password" -k "RANDOM1400vat2412armAMDbobomiz44" -i "rtyu2000tpk43320"
+the output is encrypted base64 string.

 Creating a new table with sqlite3 engine: